axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_ethereum_link.md

 Link a cross chain address to an ethereum address created by Axelar

-### Synopsis

-Link a cross chain address to an ethereum address created by Axelar

 ```
 axelarcli tx ethereum link [chain] [address] [symbol] [flags]
 ```